KevValue/brb/README.md

 **Im currently seeking an internship role as of this commit**

 ## Content
-A time line of my deep dive into Front-End development - and translating the results into real world value.
+A time line of my deep dive into Front-End development - and translating the results into real world value for users, teams, and customers.

 ## Problems solved